Multi-wavelength emission from 3C 66A: clues on its redshift and gamma-ray emission location: The model

-The multi-component model of \citet{dermer09} is used to calculate the multi-wavelength SED.
-This model takes into account $\gamma$-ray attenuation by the BLR-scattered radiation field.
-For EC components, we consider photons emitted directly from the accretion disk, using BLR-scattered photons as the seed photons.
-Here we briefly describe the model for numerical calculation, please see \citet{dermer09} in detail.
-The $\nu F_{\rm \nu}$ spectrum of Compton-scattered external photons is
+The multi-component model of \citet{dermer09} is used to reproduce the SED of 3C 66A.
+For EC components, we consider photons emitted directly from the accretion disk and photons from the central source Thomson scattered at BLR as the seed photons.
+In addition, we take into account gamma-ray attenuation by the BLR-scattered radiation field.

-where $\gamma=\gamma^{\prime}\delta_{D}$, $d_{\rm L}(z)$ is the luminosity distance, $z$ is the source redshift, $c$ is the speed of light, $\mu_{\ast}$ is the collision angle between the relativistic electrons and seed photons and $u(\epsilon_{\ast},\Omega_{\ast})$ is energy density of external photons with energy $\epsilon_{\ast}$.
-The Compton cross section in the head-on approximation, accurate for relativistic electrons from the Thomson through the Klein-Nishina regime, is